AI4EPS/DeepDenoiser/README.md

 The npz file contains one variable: "data"

-The shape of "data" variable has a shape of 3000 x 3 with sampling rate of 100 Hz.
+The variable "data" is one component sample with a length of 3000 with sampling rate of 100 Hz.

 ~~~bash
 python run.py --mode=pred --model_dir=Model/190624-234436 --data_dir=./Dataset/pred --data_list=./Dataset/pred.csv --output_dir=./output --plot_figure --save_result --batch_size=20